The Instant Pot Lux60 6-in-1: only $49

 Pressure-cookers have been around forever, but for whatever reason, the Instant Pot has recently achieved must-have status.
 Don't have one yet?
 Today's your lucky day.

-Through Wednesday, and while supplies last, Walmart has the Instant Pot Lux60 V3 6-quart 6-in-1 cooker for $49, the lowest price I can recall seeing and definitely the lowest you'll find on the web right now.
+Through Wednesday, and while supplies last, Walmart has the Instant Pot Lux60 V3 six-quart six-in-one cooker for $49, the lowest price I can recall seeing and definitely the lowest you'll find on the web right now.
 (Current price at Amazon: $65.)See it at Walmart

 For those unfamiliar with it, allow me to educate you: